Strikes hit Iran and Tehran targets Israel and Gulf states amid mixed signals over talks to end war

 With thousands more U.S. Marines on their way to the Gulf, both sides firing barrages and Iran denying any negotiations are taking place, the war’s tempo remained high a day after Trump delayed his self-imposed deadline for Iran to reopen the Strait of Hormuz.
 Tehran's chokehold on that crucial waterway has snarled international shipping, sent fuel prices skyrocketing, and threatened the world economy.

-Pakistan has offered to host diplomatic talks, according to officials from there and two other countries.
-But Iran remained defiant, vowing to fight “until complete victory.”
+Pakistan offered to host diplomatic talks, but Iran remained defiant, vowing to fight “until complete victory.”

-Any talks between the U.S. and Iran, which appeared at the most tentative, would face monumental challenges.
+Any talks between the U.S. and Iran would face monumental challenges.
 Many of Washington’s shifting list of objectives — particularly over Iran’s ballistic missile and nuclear programs — remain difficult to achieve.
 Meanwhile, it’s not clear who in Iran’s government would have the authority to negotiate — or be willing to, as Israel has vowed to continue taking out leaders after killing several.

 Iran remains highly suspicious of the United States, which twice under the Trump administration has attacked during high-level diplomatic talks, including with the Feb.
 28 strikes that started the current war.

+Pakistan’s Prime Minister Shehbaz Sharif wrote on X that his country is ready to “facilitate meaningful and conclusive talks” to end the Iran war.

 The U.S. had agreed “in principle” to join talks in Pakistan, according three Pakistani officials, one Egyptian official and a Gulf diplomat, while mediators were still working to convince Iran.
-The Pakistani officials said the “quiet diplomacy” had grown more complicated since news of the attempts leaked.
+The Pakistani officials said the “quiet diplomacy” had grown more complicated since news of it leaked.

 Iranian Foreign Minister Abbas Araghchi’s office said he has been talking about the war this week with his counterparts in several countries.
-But Iranian Parliament Speaker Mohammad Bagher Qalibaf has called the idea of negotiations with the U.S. “fakenews” — and the spokesman of Iran's top military command issued a newly defiant statement Tuesday.
+But Iranian Parliament Speaker Mohammad Bagher Qalibaf called the idea of negotiations “fakenews” — and the spokesman of Iran's top military command issued a newly defiant statement.

 “Iran’s powerful armed forces are proud, victorious and steadfast in defending Iran’s integrity, and this path will continue until complete victory,” Iranian state television quoting Maj.
-Gen. Ali Abdollahi Aliabadi as saying.
+Gen. Ali Abdollahi Aliabadi as saying Tuesday.

-The general did not say what “complete victory” would look like, but it appeared likely Iran’s military was trying to warn against offering concessions in any possible negotiations.
+Aliabadi did not say what victory would look like, but Iran’s military could be trying to warn against offering concessions in any possible negotiations.

 The Egyptian official said efforts are centered on “trust-building” between the U.S. and Iran, with the aim of bringing about a pause in fighting.
 Israel is not involved.